Trans-ing History on the Web: The Digital Transgender Archive

 Determining what those terms would be, however, meant grappling with a linguistic challenge inherent to transgender history—as the DTA website puts it, the term “transgender” is “not only culturally specific, but it is also only a few decades old.”
 Gathering archival materials on the worldwide transgender experience from before the 1990s requires navigating a set of terms that have been deployed inconsistently and lack fixed definitions.

 The DTA has found a partial solution by using “transgender” not as an identity, but as a “practice”—anything related to “trans-ing gender” may be included in the archive.
 They “err on the side of inclusion,” Rawson wrote, preferring to maintain a wide scope because “we would rather provide a great deal of materials for our visitors to search through rather than excluding materials based on our assumptions about what people might be looking for.”
-DTA research assistant Keith Plummer, who is a senior at Holy Cross, explained that because nonbinary gender expression has been framed in myriad ways historically, treating transgender as a practice rather than an identity category is central to an inclusive representation of transgender history.
+DTA research assistant Maeve Plummer, who is a senior at Holy Cross, explained that because nonbinary gender expression has been framed in myriad ways historically, treating transgender as a practice rather than an identity category is central to an inclusive representation of transgender history.

 Despite its standard of inclusivity, the archive is a reflection of the imbalanced ways in which the histories of transgender communities have been preserved; Rawson pointed out that most of the people represented in the archive are white, the majority of the archive’s materials come from collections in the northeastern United States, and the most frequently tagged topics by a factor of several hundred are “crossdressing” and “crossdressers.”
 These trends have prompted the DTA to seek out partnerships with collections around the world, and to “make extra efforts to collect ’zines and oral histories and other genres and formats that help to correct some of the biases,” wrote Rawson, while still ensuring the privacy concerns that accompany more personal materials are respected.
-Plummer got involved in the DTA to diversify the archive’s holdings, and part of this effort has been assembling a list of “global terms,” which xe explained as a collection of “genders that go beyond our Western gender binary.”
+Plummer got involved in the DTA to diversify the archive’s holdings, and part of this effort has been assembling a list of “global terms,” which she explained as a collection of “genders that go beyond our Western gender binary.”
 Rawson is working to assemble an international editorial board to strengthen this vocabulary.

 Michael DeSantis, who is a history major at Holy Cross and a research assistant for the DTA, explained in an e-mail that working with the DTA has influenced his academic experience.
 Undergraduate history coursework taught him that “many aspects of the historical process are inherently political acts that include certain narratives while excluding others.”
 Through the DTA he’s witnessed the results of that exclusion while also working to counteract it, to “shed light on a community (people who transcend the boundaries of the gender binary) as well as a narrative (transgender history) that have largely been excluded from our nation’s historical consciousness.”